Nov. 11, 2022

 “In between takes, I tried to talk to someone new every day,” Jones recalled.
 “With the set being so huge, there was a new crew member I’d never seen before.
 In this industry, networking is a must – plus I was curious about other filmmakers’ experiences.”

-After graduation, Jones served as a wardrobe intern for the upcoming Sony show, “Shadrach,” and the networking she did between takes on the “Black Panther” set landed her her first professional role as an assistant prop master on season two of Amazon Prime’s “Them.”
+After graduation, Jones served as a wardrobe intern for the upcoming Sony show, “Shadrach,” and the networking she did between takes on the “Black Panther” set landed her first professional role as an assistant prop master on season two of Amazon Prime’s “Them.”

 Taajera Jones